MemVerge/nf-float/README.md

               the CLI usage for the list of available options.
 * `vmPolicy`: the VM creation policy, specified as a map.
 Refer to the CLI usage for the list of available options.
+* `timeFactor`: a float number.  default to 1.
+An extra factor to multiply based on the time supplied by the task.
+Use it to resolve some task timeouts.
 * `commonExtra`: allows the user to specify other submit CLI options.
 This parameter will be appended to every float submit command.